edimetia3d/cppLox/README.md

 Roadmap:

 - [ ] Add more utils like StringRef/Location to make the code more structured.
-- [ ] Create a simple VM ByteCode IR, add things like LLVM Module/Function/BB/Inst, to make the VM bytecode generation process more clear.
+- [ ] Remove the one-pass bytecode emission compiler, create a simple VM ByteCode IR, add things like LLVM Module/Function/BB/Inst, to make the VM bytecode generation process more clear.
+The one-pass compiler is very educational, and also is a dancing with shackles on, you need to handle a lot of delicate code to make the compiler work, but I don't think you will be happy to maintain the code with shackles on in a long run.
 - [ ] Add more infra to make analysis/rewrite easier to implement.
-- [ ] Add runtime sym-table, so we have stack, static-data and dynamic-data, which give us a more flexible way to manage values at runtime
-- [ ] Dynamic memory (Heap) support, so we can manage some dense data in a more efficient way.
+- [ ] Add some canonicalization pass to desugar some syntax-sugar, e.g., `a += b` to `a = a + b`, `var a;`
+  to `var a = nil;`, this should make both the IR and the codegen more clear.
+- [ ] Add basic constant folding / propagating and CSE/DCE support.
+- [ ] Add more stand-alone semantic check/verify pass, to split all the semantic check logic from the codegen and parsing logic.
+When mixing codegen and semantic check, the codegen will be more noisy, and the semantic check logic will be hard to maintain.
+- [ ] speed up intra-module global var, method and attribute lookup by using some compilation time index.
 - [ ] ref-count / tracing mixed GC, to reduce the tracing GC's pause time.
+- [ ] Add some bytecode cache to speed up the VM's startup time. (things like `__pycache__` in python).
+It will also help you to separate the compilation and execution time more clearly.
+In the original clox implementation, some values (especially objects) that will be used at runtime are created at compilation time, which is somehow confusing.
+- [ ] Add multi-module support, and a simple python style module `import module.full.name as foo` builtin
+- [ ] remove most uint8_t related size limitation.
+- [ ] add basic IO support, mainly open/read/write/close file, since the stdout/stderr is file too, this should be enough for most cases. with this support, we can add a user defined `print` function.
+- [ ] add support for "copy capture" and "reference capture".
+- [ ] add `del`, `set_attr` `get_attr` support, to make the language more powerful.
+- [ ] add a `this` argument implicitly when compiling a method, to avoid using stack hack to access the `this` object.

 # Requirements